Aggregate Types Aggregate Types Aggregates

 - optional reference semantics possible for all types (by using references or pointers)

-of Aggregates
+std::vector of Aggregates

-of Aggregates
+vector of Aggregates

 inside std::vector